baychub/cb-gsg/getting-started.md

 3. Sensors check this location for updates every 5 minutes.
 In a few minutes the sensors will find and install the update.

 ### Assign a personality to a sensor
-Sensor can have an optional *personality*, or category that tells RSP Controller application to process RFID data from that sensor in special ways.
-The EXIT personality is for a sensor near the exit of a facility and generates a DEPARTED event
+Sensor can have an optional *personality*, or category that tells RSP Controller application to process RFID data from that sensor in special ways:
+* The EXIT personality is for a sensor near the exit of a facility and generates a DEPARTED event when this sensor was the last to detect a tag and a certain amount of time has elapsed.
+* The POS (point of sale) personality

 1. On the edge computer, get the sensor software update from **[need location or site]**.
 2. In a terminal window, expand the update package file and move the contents to the sensor software directory with these command: